 - information submitted through our app or website

-For example, when you sign up to the app and provide details such as your name, ID, selfie and address, or details we collect about how you use the app and website.
+For example, when you sign up to the account and provide details such as your name, ID, selfie and address, or details we collect about how you use the account and website.

 There may be times when you give us “sensitive” information, which includes things like your racial origin or biometric data.
 We’ll only use this information in strict accordance with the law.